lzhengchun/lzhengchun.github.io/experience.md

 ## Engineering Work Experience
 ### Software Engineer (Part-time) 2010.05 – 2013.06 | Xi'an FengLiTong Electronic CO.
 LTD
-1. Application development on an ARM Cortex-M3 with μC/OS-II platform.
+Application development on an ARM Cortex-M3 with μC/OS-II platform.
 More specifically, I was in charge of:

 - μC/OS-II real-time operating system porting and public library development;

 - USB driver and filesystem development for pen-drive drive in order to export historical records from the embedded device to an USB drive, and load configuration files and system firmware from the USB drive;

 - OTA (On The Air technology) firmware upgrade, this subsystem handles the firmware upgrade request from the client side.
-It includes request and download firmware data from server and flash itself with new firmware (In Application Program);
+It includes request and download firmware data from server and flash embedded device itself with new firmware (through In Application Program);

-- communication management through GSM network (GPRS);
+- Reliable communication via GSM network (GPRS);

-- GPS module driver developing and location data parse.
+- GPS module driver developing and location data parsing.

-2. Backend software development of a communication server for million of embedded devices, on Linux.
-This server works as a bridge for terminal devices and users, terminal devices report their real time information each minute (or even 15 seconds) and some unpredictable alarm events.
-The server needs to receive, store these information, and push subscribed events to user's client.
-The system users also can send some control and query requests to terminal devices through their clients, and the server needs to push these requests to the corresponding terminals and handle responses from the terminals.
+Backend software development of a communication server for million of embedded devices, on Linux.

+- This server works as a bridge for terminal devices and users, terminal devices report their real time information each minute (or even 15 seconds) and some unpredictable alarm events.

+- The server needs to receive, store these information, and push subscribed events to user's client.

+- The users also can send some control and query requests to terminal devices through their clients, and the server needs to push these requests to the corresponding terminals and handle responses from the terminals.
 This service program runs on a distributed system.

 ---